mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization.
 For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party at some point.
 From the perspective of those two users, the rendezvous function has centralization risk.

-Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, thereby increasing centralization risk.
+Likewise, when a function requires governance to realize common goals and protect minority interests, a "choke point" is naturally formed by the chosen governance mechanism, increasing centralization risk.
 For example, defining and applying a content moderation policy both have centralization risk.

 Deciding what is beneficial is a judgment call.
 Some protocols cannot function without a centralized function; others might be significantly enhanced for certain use cases if a function is centralized, or might merely be more efficient.
 Such judgments should be made in light of established architectural principles and how benefits accrue to end users.